-4. HOW DO THEY WORK - KEY DESIGN CHOICES
+IV.
+HOW DO THEY WORK - KEY DESIGN CHOICES

-Before investigating user video call experience of all three systems, we need to understand their design choices in terms of system architecture, video generation & adaptation, and packet loss recovery, etc. Leveraging on our study in [34, 32] for their corresponding computer versions, we are able to discover important design choices of Google+ and Skype's mobile versions.
-We also obtain good understanding on FaceTime, which was not covered by our previous study.
+We first need to understand the three systems' design choices on system architecture, video generation & adaptation, and packet loss recovery, etc. Leveraging on our study in [23], [20] for their corresponding computer versions, we are able to discover important design choices of Google+ and Skype's mobile versions.
+We also obtain good understanding on FaceTime for the first time.

-4.1 Architecture and Protocol
+A. Architecture and Protocol